-BIENVENUE À L'ASSOCIATION DES ARTISTES FILIPINO CANADIENS DU QUÉBEC
+BIENVENUE À L'ASSOCIATION DES ARTISTES FILIPINO CANADIENNE DU QUÉBEC

 New discoveries of mass graves around former residential school sites in Canada shook all of us Canadians since the end of May 2021.
 The Tk’emlúps te Secwépemc First Nation first announced the discovery of remains of 215 Indigenous children at the Kamloops Residential School site in British Columbia using ground-penetrating radar.
 The Cowessess First Nation said weeks later that the remains of 751 people were found in unmarked graves around the former Marieval Indian residential school in Saskatchewan.

 More recently, the Lower Kootenay Band officially announced that remains of 182 people were found in unmarked graves close to the former St. Eugene’s Mission School near Cranbrook, B.C.
 Their statement acknowledged that the Aq’am community has long conducted the search in 2020.